Aaryannn30/ReadRover_Library/README.md

 - Navigation to the bookshelf and other pages.

 ### 2. **Bookshelf** 📚
-- A collection of books with features like sorting and searching.
+- A collection of books with features like genre selectivity
-- Users can view books by categories or search for specific titles.
+- Users can view books by categories

 ### Footer Pages 📜
 The footer of each page includes several important links: